kaievns/the-log/posts/lead/drafts/people-management-101.md

 ---
 slug: 0zsDU
+title: Managing people 101
+description: A few advices on people management mindset that I would give a freshly minted engineering manager
+tags:
+    - leadership
+    - management
 draft: true
 ---

 When I'm looking for engineering manager candidates among technical leads, the way they work with other people is definitely the key.
 All of them are well accomplished as technologists, and they picked up enough process knowledge by this point to be dangerous.
-And, the way they relate to other people is what determines to me whether they are ready for the next step or not.
+And so, the way they relate to other people is what determines to me whether they are ready for the next step or not.

 And yet, even with the most talent for working with other people, the first time